slyrus/chemicl/README.md

 ## Preliminaries

 First, let's make a package for use with chemicl.
-One potential thing to watch out for is that there is an exported symbol in the chemicl package which conflicts with a symbol in the common-lisp package: atom.
+One thing to watch out for is that there is an exported symbol in the chemicl package which conflicts with a symbol in the common-lisp package: atom.
 One most take care to import the proper symbol.
-For my packages that use chemicl, I usually do a shadowing import from chemicl for the atom symbol:
+For my packages that use chemicl, I usually do a shadowing import from chemicl for the atom
+symbol:

     (asdf:load-system 'chemicl)